Geography Optional Notes: Oceanic Deposits Calssification

 - Siliceous Ooze

+Classification and distribution of oceanic deposits is important topic for UPSC Geography Optional.
 Google the terms to understand them well enough and practice the diagrams given along with this article.
 These are the basics of Oceanography and must be at your fingertips.
-You can refer to Savindra Singh for more.